 In 2010 the Everest Marathon Fund gave CAN £9,000 which will be used to fund a new CAN project at the head of the Arun valley, near the border with Tibet.
 From the air strip at Tumlingtar it is a day’s jeep ride to the road head at Num, then a 2 day walk to the market village of Gola (1700m – 750 houses) which is the focal point for 11 outlying communities.
 Further northwest is the village of Hatiya (2000m – 625 houses).
 CAN has undertaken to rebuild the run down health posts in Hatiya and Gola (£3,500 – £4,000 each) and supply three nurses.
 These health posts will provide health care for about 6,000 people.
 But experience from previously built health posts has shown that 10 times that number will flock in from surrounding valleys.

-The 2011 race will contribute £8000 towards running costs for the Gola health post.
-The remaining £1000 will go towards the porter shelter at Gokyo.
-The stone has been brought up and dressed and building should start in the spring of 2012.
+The 2011 race contributed £8000 towards running costs for the Gola health post.
+The remaining £1000 went towards the porter shelter at Gokyo.
+The 2013 race contributed £5000 towards new health posts in the North Gorkha area.

 The earthquakes in April and May 2015 wrought havoc with CAN’s projects with 90% of them affected.
 North Gorkha health posts, Kutumsang, Malemchigaun and Langtang villages were devastated.
 By the end of June CAN had already raised over half a million pounds for its earthquake appeal: the target is 2 million pounds and they are well on the way as a result of impressive fund-raising.

 We have given CAN £8,000 to rebuild the health post at Lho in the North Gorhka area.